influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/introduction/installation.md

 Added data node y at enterprise-beta-data-0x:8088
 ```

-#### Verify the cluster configuration
+#### 4. Verify that the data nodes are part of the cluster

-Issue the following command on any meta server:
+Issue the following command on any meta node:
 ```
 influxd-ctl show
 ```